November 18, 2015

 If social media is the focus of your campaign, some sample goals may be:

-All in all, there are several marketing metrics that your company may way to track to help render a campaign successful or not, but the metrics highlighted above are a good start.
-Remember, setting goals is paramount when it comes to defining a campaign as a success or not.
+All in all, there are several marketing metrics your company may want to track to render a campaign successful or not, but the metrics highlighted above are a good start.
+Remember, setting goals is paramount when it comes to defining a campaign's success.

 What other marketing metrics does your company use to help prove campaign success?